 - You decide the eligibility conditions and the type and level of cover that you would like us to provide.
-You can choose different types and levels of cover for different categories of members.
+You can choose different types and levels of cover for different categories of member.
 Members' children are automatically covered from birth to their 18th birthday (23rd birthday if in full time education) as long as the member remains covered.
 You can choose if cover is to be provided to members' spouses or partners. - In order to ensure that you comply with relevant employment and taxation legislation you should obtain appropriate legal and tax advice. - You pay premiums when they are due.
 Where you pay the premium it is normally treated as a business expense for tax purposes but is treated as a benefit in kind for employees.
-However, you should confirm this with your tax advisers. - We provide the cover whilst premiums are being paid and the policy remains in force no matter how many claims you make. - A lump sum benefit becomes payable if an individual covered by the policy suffers one of the insured illnesses as defined in the policy and survives for more than fourteen days. - The benefits to be paid in the event of claims will be as shown in the policy schedule.
-If the scheme is part of a flexible benefits arrangement, you will select the levels of cover members can choose from and the amount paid in the event of a claim will be the level most recently selected by the member from the range available to them. - All members will be covered for benefit up to an automatic acceptance limit specific to your policy.
-Any benefit that exceeds the automatic acceptance limit will be subject to individual assessment. - Once we have admitted a claim we will pay the lump sum to the member.
+However, you should confirm this with your tax advisers. - We provide the cover whilst premiums are being paid and the policy remains in force no matter how many claims you make. - A lump sum benefit becomes payable if an individual covered by the policy suffers one of the insured illnesses as defined in the policy and survives for more than fourteen days. - The benefits to be paid in the event of claims will be as selected by you at the outset and shown in the policy schedule, unless the scheme is part of a flexible benefits arrangement.
+In this case you will select the levels of cover members can choose from and the amount paid in the event of a claim will be the level most recently selected by the member from the range available to them. - All members will be covered for benefit up to an automatic acceptance limit specific to your policy.
+Where benefits exceed the automatic acceptance limit they will be subject to individual assessment. - Once we have admitted a claim we will pay the lump sum to the member.